sakshikhonde67/Churnex/README.md

 - Apply **statistical and machine learning techniques** to a real-world business scenario
 - Demonstrate the ability to go from **raw data → insights → predictive models → actionable dashboards**
 - Bridge **academic theory (survival analysis, classification models)** with **business application**
-- Strengthen my skills in data science for admission into a master's program in this field
+- Strengthen my skills in data science

 The goal is not just prediction — but **interpretability**, **business relevance**, and **deployability**.